-- (1) aircraft means an aircraft that is mainly used for the purpose of, or is engaged, or is intended or likely to be engaged, in a flight wholly within Australia; - (2) airport means an aerodrome at which facilities are available for the arrival or departure of aircraft into or from the State of Victoria; - (3) Area Directions means the Area Directions (No. 16) as amended or replaced from time to time; - (4) authorised celebrant has the same meaning as in the Marriage Act 1961 of the Commonwealth: - (5) authorised officer has the same meaning as in the PHW Act; - (6) authorised provider has the same meaning as in the Restricted Activity Directions (Restricted Areas); - (7) Authorised Provider and Authorised Worker List is the document available at www.coronavirus.vic.gov.au/authorised-provider-and-authorised-worker-list as amended from time to time by the Victorian Government with the approval of the Chief Health Officer or Deputy Chief Health Officer; - (8) authorised worker has the same meaning as in the Workplace Directions; - (9) Authorised Worker Permit has the same meaning as in the Workplace Directions; - (10) Care Facilities Directions means Care Facilities Directions (No. 45) as amended or replaced from time to time; - (11) care facility has the same meaning as in the Care Facilities Directions; - (12) childcare or early childhood service means onsite early childhood education and care services or children's services provided under the: - (a) Children's Services Act 1996 including limited hours services, budget based funded services, occasional care services, early childhood intervention services, mobile services and (if applicable) school holiday care programs; or - (b) Education and Care Services National Law Act 2010 and the Education and Care Services National Regulations 2011 including long day care services, kindergarten/preschool and family day care services, but does not include outside school hours care services; - (13) closed work premises has the same meaning as in the Restricted Activity Directions (Restricted Areas); - (14) community facility has the same meaning as in the Restricted Activity Directions (Restricted Areas); - (15) COVID-19 Mandatory Vaccination Directions means the COVID-19 Mandatory Vaccination Directions as amended or replaced from time to time; - (16) density quotient has the same meaning as in the Workplace Directions; - (17) diagnosed person has the same meaning as in the Diagnosed Persons and Close Contacts Directions: - (18) Diagnosed Persons and Close Contacts Directions means the Diagnosed Persons and Close Contacts Directions (No. 26) as amended or replaced from time to time; - (19) Direction and Detention Notice means a notice given to a person requiring the person to be detained for a specified period; - (20) Directions currently in force means the Area Directions, the Restricted Activity Directions (Restricted Areas), Restricted Activity Directions (Regional Victoria), the Stay at Home Directions (Restricted Areas), the Stay Safe Directions (Regional
+- (1) aircraft means an aircraft that is mainly used for the purpose of, or is engaged, or is intended or likely to be engaged, in a flight wholly within Australia; - (2) airport means an aerodrome at which facilities are available for the arrival or departure of aircraft into or from the State of Victoria; - (3) Area Directions means the Area Directions (No. 23) as amended or replaced from time to time; - (4) authorised celebrant has the same meaning as in the Marriage Act 1961 of the Commonwealth; - (5) authorised officer has the same meaning as in the PHW Act; - (6) authorised provider has the same meaning as in the Restricted Activity Directions (Restricted Areas); - (7) Authorised Provider and Authorised Worker List is the document available at www.coronavirus.vic.gov.au/authorised-provider-and-authorised-worker-list as amended from time to time by the Victorian Government with the approval of the Chief Health Officer or Deputy Chief Health Officer; - (8) authorised worker has the same meaning as in the Workplace Directions; - (9) Authorised Worker Permit has the same meaning as in the Workplace Directions; - (10) Care Facilities Directions means Care Facilities Directions (No. 46) as amended or replaced from time to time; - (11) care facility has the same meaning as in the Care Facilities Directions; - (12) childcare or early childhood service means onsite early childhood education and care services or children's services provided under the: - (a) Children's Services Act 1996 including limited hours services, budget based funded services, occasional care services, early childhood intervention services, mobile services and (if applicable) school holiday care programs; or - (b) Education and Care Services National Law Act 2010 and the Education and Care Services National Regulations 2011 including long day care services, kindergarten/preschool and family day care services, but does not include outside school hours care services: - (13) closed work premises has the same meaning as in the Restricted Activity Directions (Restricted Areas); - (14) community facility has the same meaning as in the Restricted Activity Directions (Restricted Areas); - (15) COVID-19 Mandatory Vaccination Directions means the COVID-19 Mandatory Vaccination Directions (No. 5); - (16) COVID-19 Vaccinated Activities Directions means the COVID-19 Vaccinated Activities Directions as amended or replaced from time to time: - (17) density quotient has the same meaning as in the Workplace Directions; - (18) diagnosed person has the same meaning as in the Diagnosed Persons and Close Contacts Directions; - (19) Diagnosed Persons and Close Contacts Directions means the Diagnosed Persons and Close Contacts Directions (No. 28) as amended or replaced from time to time; - (20) Direction and Detention Notice means a notice given to a person requiring the person to be detained for a specified period;